-For Stock and Super Stock Brushless Motors: The stator construction must be continuous laminations having the same overall shape, one after the other without anything in between.
-The laminations must be of one homogeneous material without cut-outs, holes or hollow sections other than for the three slots for the round copper coil wires and the three slots for the screws used to hold the entire can together.
-The overall stator length parallel to the motor shaft shall be minimum 19.3 mm and maximum 21.0 mm.
+For Stock, Super Stock and Spec Brushless Motors: The stator construction must be continuous laminations having the same overall shape, one after the other without anything in between.
+The laminations must be of one homogeneous material without cut-outs, holes or hollow sections other than the three slots for the round copper coil wires and three slots for the screws used to hold the entire can together.
+The overall stator length parallel to the motor shaft shall be a maximum 21.0 mm.
 The thickness of the laminations shall be 0.35+/- 0.05mm.
 A 'go-no-go' gauge 14.500 +0.000/-0.005 mm diameter shall pass into the stator, clearing the stator plus its windings and the electrical collection ring at the end of the stator.

-8.8.4.3 Winding:
+8.8.2.3 Winding: